primer/react/docs/content/theming.md

 ## Color modes and color schemes

 The terms "color mode" and "color scheme" are often used interchangeably.
-However, in Primer React, they are two seperate (but related) concepts.
+However, in Primer React, they are two separate (but related) concepts.

 The "color mode" of an application can be either `day`, `night`, or `auto` (i.e. synced with the operating system).